bradleyboehmke/bradleyboehmke/tutorials/descriptives_numeric.md

 {% endhighlight %}

 #### Percentiles
 Given a certain percentage such as 25%, what is the salary value such that this percentage of salaries is below it?
 This type of question leads to **percentiles** and **quartiles**.
-Specifically, for any percentage $p$, the $p$th percentile is the value such that a percentage $p$ of all values are less than it.
-Similarly, the first, second, and third quartiles are the percentiles corresponding to $p=25%$, $p=50%$, and $p=75%$.
+Specifically, for any percentage *p*, the *p*th percentile is the value such that a percentage *p* of all values are less than it.
+Similarly, the first, second, and third quartiles are the percentiles corresponding to *p=25%*, *p=50%*, and *p=75%*.
 These three values divide the data into four groups, each with (approximately) a quarter of all observations.
 Note that the second quartile is equal to the median by definition.
 These measures are easily computed in R:

 {% highlight r %}